 We are the Hebbard family.
-Steven is a farmer, teacher, and Anglican deacon (ACNA).
+Steven is an Anglican deacon (ACNA) and the Farm and Park Director at Church of the Redeemer in Greensboro, North Carolina.
 Bethany is a writer, radical homemaker, and renegade PhD.

 Steven Hebbard was born and raised in Bakersfield, California, but found a home in Austin, Texas in 2005.
 It was there that God called him to farm with the poor — a call that has produced fruit for the table and the church alike.
 Partnering with the Austin nonprofit Mobile Loaves & Fishes, Steven invited families from some of Austin’s most affluent neighborhoods to create gardens in their back yards.
 These families worked their gardens alongside the homeless men and women Mobile Loaves served.
 The homeless gardeners earned a dignified income for their work, and the food these gardens produced were given to men and women Mobile Loaves was working to lift off the streets.
 Eventually, this garden ministry grew into the onsite farm at Mobile Loaves’ Community First!
 Village, a revolutionary master-planned community for the chronically homeless in Austin.

 Meanwhile, Bethany Bear had come to Texas in 2006 to pursue a PhD in English at Baylor University.
 After completing that degree in 2012, she took a position at a small Baptist college in south Alabama.
 Growing up with parents who were collegiate ministers, being a college professor was her dream, combining her love of literature with her passion for young adults.
 Bethany’s teaching was animated by the conviction that good stories train the imagination for courageous living, and that Christian education is incomplete without stories of the good, true, and beautiful.
 She bought a house, planted fruit trees, and expected to stay put for the next 70 years.